Clearing Up Confusion on Fats

 Saturated fats are found in animal products (meat, poultry skin, high-fat dairy, and eggs) and in vegetable fats that are liquid at room temperature, such as coconut and palm oils.
 The 2010 Dietary Guidelines recommend limiting saturated fats to 10% or less of your total calories, while the American Heart Association recommends keeping them to just 7% of total calories.

 There are two types of trans fats: the naturally occurring type, found in small amounts in dairy and meat; and the artificial kind that occur when liquid oils are hardened into "partially hydrogenated" fats.

 Natural trans fats are not the type of concern, especially if you choose low-fat dairy products and lean meats.
 The real worry in the American diet is the artificial trans fats that have virtually been removed from our food supply because of the negative media attention.
-They still lurk and are used in frying, baked goods, cookies, icings, crackers, packaged snack foods, microwave popcorn, and some margarines.
+Experts recommend avoiding trans fats yet they still lurk and are used in some frying, baked goods, cookies, icings, crackers, packaged snack foods, microwave popcorn and some margarines.